 Chair Bosley knew there were many people present to speak on this agenda item and read a prepared statement to begin.
 She wanted to be very clear that as the Chair, all comments and questions were to be directed to her.
 She would not tolerate any disrespectful comments, whether aimed at opposing groups, City departments, City Council members, neighbors, or anyone else.
 Each person wishing to speak was provided three minutes to allow everyone a chance and Councilor Madison kept time, holding yellow and red cards as indications when time was running out.
-Chair Bosley indicated that if there were disturbances, she would provide an initial reminder, a second reminder, and if the same person disturbed the meeting a third time, she would ask them to leave the room; if someone refused to leave, she would recess the meeting, and the individual would be treating each other as they want to be treated, which she intended to hold everyone to during this meeting.
+Chair Bosley indicated that if there were disturbances, she would provide an initial reminder, a second reminder, and if the same person disturbed the meeting a third time, she would ask them to leave the room; if someone refused to leave, she would recess the meeting, and the individual would be escorted out.
+Chair Bosley reminded the audience that they were all neighbors and should be treating each other as they want to be treated, which she intended to hold everyone to during this meeting.
 She was ready for a very good conversation.